SmartTokenLabs/TokenScript/doc/design_paper.md

 We recognise the blockchain technology's utility in providing a frictionless market and integrating the web.
 This is done through tokenisation.
 Tokenised rights can be traded on the market and integrated across systems, forming a frictionless market and allowing free and accountless integration.

 Today, the ways tokens are accessed, rendered and transacted are scattered across dynamic Dapps and immutable Smart Contracts on the blockchain.
-Most tokens either have a very primitive business logic or try to put complex business logic into the contract to cater the interactions with the token.
+Most tokens either have a very primitive business logic or try to put complex logics into the contract to cater the interactions with the token.
 This adds complexity and security issues, while hardly addressing all potential business patterns in advance.
 When marketisation and integration of a token is tied to a dapp, it recreates data interoperability, security and availability barrier - the same issues that prevented tokenisation before blockchain's invention.

 Therefore we introduce Tokenskript, a program interface for tokenisation.
 It abstracts out the token information, access methods and UI rendering so that they can be efficiently marketised and used for integration.
 It allows different token providers to not only describe the features of their tokens but also how they are allowed to “act”, e.g. transferability.
 The crux of the idea is that such a markup description can be updated at any time by the token issuer and retroactively reflect the behaviour of already issued tokens.
 Besides allowing easy interoperability between different token providers, this also eliminates the need to update the DApp or smart contract whenever the business logic of a particular type of token changes.